Do you think you've got an aggressive puppy on your hands?

 Aggression as a learned behavior can also be a result of bad dog/human interactions.

-If an average puppy is abused, deprived or mistreated by his owner, in most cases he'll eventually try to protect himself from more pain/fear with aggressive behavior.
+If an average puppy is abused, deprived or mistreated by his owner, in some cases he'll eventually try to protect himself from more pain/fear with aggressive actions.

-It's a classic example of the 'the best defense is a good offense' and is often called fear-based aggression.
+It's a classic example of the 'the best defense is a good offense' and is one form of fear-based aggression.

 It's most often seen in puppies who come from very large litters where there was a lot of squabbling over who got what, or in those who didn't have much in the way of food or other resources and so had to fight for every thing.